troglobit/smcroute/README.md

 Another experimental feature is multicast router discovery, [mrdisc][], described in [RFC4286][].
 This feature is disabled by default, enable with `configure --enable-mrdisc`.
-When enabled it periodically sends out an IGMP message on all inbound interfaces (above `eth0`) to alert switches to open up multicast in that direction.
+When enabled it periodically sends out an IGMP message on inbound interfaces¹ to alert switches to open up multicast in that direction.
 Not many managed switches have support for this yet.

 Also, see the `smcrouted -c SEC` option for periodic flushing of learned (*,G) rules, including the automatic blocking of unknown multicast, and the `smcroutectl flush` command.

+____
+¹ Notice the `mrdisc` flag to the above `phyint eth0` directive, which is missing for `eth1` and `eth2`.

 Build & Install